tautomer/WindowsTerminalSettings/README.md

 ## Usage

-Just run `apply.sh` in WSL, which will be copy files to `%LocalAppData%\Packages\Microsoft.WindowsTerminal_8wekyb3d8bbwe`.
+Just run `apply.sh` in WSL, which will be copy files to `%LocalAppData%\Packages\Microsoft.WindowsTerminal_8wekyb3d8bbwe` for `Windows Terminal` or `%LocalAppData%\Packages\Microsoft.WindowsTerminalPreview_8wekyb3d8bbwe` for `Windows Terminal Preview`.
 Install the font manually if you like it.